Rosacea and Alcohol Consumption: Does Drinking Cause Rosacea? - Gladskin

 Drinking Chilled Water Between Drinks

-Drinking water before, during, and after drinking alcoholic beverages will help to dilute the alcohol in your system and minimize its effects.
+Drinking water before, during, and after drinking alcoholic beverages will help you stay hydrated.
 Alcohol is dehydrating and can also push your body into a more acidic state, which may increase inflammation.
-Consider drinking chilled water so you can stay cool and help your body avoid overheating, which can trigger rosacea flares.
+Consider drinking chilled water so you can stay cool and help your body avoid overheating, which can trigger flares.

 Choosing Your Alcohol Wisely